2019–20 National Independent Soccer Association season

-The 2019–20 NISA season was the inaugural season of the National Independent Soccer Association's third-division soccer competition.
-The regular season was split into two halves, fall and spring, with playoffs at the end.
-The fall season, named "NISA Showcase", featured seven teams, with the East and West champions earning berths into the 2020 playoffs.
-The spring season featured eight teams, and switches to a single table format, the top 3 teams joining California United Strikers in the playoffs.
+The 2019–20 NISA season was the inaugural season of the National Independent Soccer Association, a third-division soccer competition in the United States.
+The regular season was divided into two halves, Fall and Spring, intended to culminate in playoffs.
+The Fall season, branded as the "NISA Showcase", featured seven teams; the champions of the East and West conferences earned berths into the 2020 playoffs.
+The Spring season expanded to eight teams and switched to a single-table format, with the top three teams set to join the Fall West champion, California United Strikers, in the postseason.

-The spring season was suspended on March 12, for 30 days, due to the coronavirus pandemic.
-The suspension was then extended in accordance with CDC guidelines and eventually made permanent on April 27, 2020.
+However, the Spring season was suspended on March 12 for an initial 30-day period due to the coronavirus pandemic.
+The suspension was subsequently extended in accordance with CDC guidelines before the season was officially cancelled on April 27, 2020.